-In fact, the use of QR codes extends so far past its original traceability origins, that our friend QR has more use cases than we can count.
+These days, the use of QR codes extends so far past its original traceability origins as brands get creative with the technology.
 From reducing paper consumption and printing costs to converting products into walking storytelling machines, marketers and designers are rejoicing in its resurgence.
-Having the ability to update QR codes on the fly and keep consumer communication top of mind is where smart marketers and forward-thinking brands are investing their resources.

 - Track effectiveness of out of home advertising